mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 \label{eq:dm_dt}
 $$
 Before even attempting to solve $\ref{eq:dm_dt}$ we can perform a qualitative analysis of the dynamics [@Strogatz2018].
-In particular it is useful to plot the contribution to the derivative $dm/dt$ for each of the components (production and degradation) as a function of $m$.
-This is shown in [@Fig:ch1_fig01](B) where the blue horizontal line $r_m$ shows the production rate--which does not depend on $m$, and the red line shows the degradation term $m\gamma_m$ which scales linearly with $m$.
-Notice that for the degradation term we are not including the negative sign, i.e., we are not plotting $-m \gamma_m$.
-The point
-$m_{ss}$ where both lines intersect represent the point where the production matches the degradation.
+It is handy to plot the contribution of each of the components (production and degradation) to the derivative $dm/dt$ as a function of $m$.
+This is shown in [@Fig:ch1_fig01](B), where the blue horizontal line $r_m$ shows the production rate--which does not depend on $m$, and the red line shows the degradation term $m\gamma_m$ which scales linearly with $m$.
+Notice that we do not include the negative sign for the degradation term, i.e., we are not plotting $-m \gamma_m$.
+The point $m_{ss}$ where both lines intersect represents the point where the production matches the degradation.
 For all values before $m_{ss}$ the production term is larger than the degradation, which means that for any value $m < m_{ss}$ the derivative is positive ($dm/dt > 0$), so over time the system will produce more mRNA.
 The opposite is true for values all values after $m_{ss}$ where the degradation term is larger than the production term, implying that $dm/dt < 0$.
-This means that for $m > m_{ss}$ the system will degrade mRNA.
-This opposite trends point at the idea that $m_{ss}$ must be what is called a stable fix point of the dynamical system.
-This can schematically be seen at the bottom of [@Fig:ch1_fig01](B) where the size of the arrow heads indicates the trend of the system to move either left or right in $m$.
-Since all arrows point at the special value $m_{ss}$ we can say that any small perturbation of the system will be dissipated as the system relaxes back to $m_{ss}$.
+This means that for $m > m_{ss}$, the system will degrade mRNA.
+These opposite trends point to the idea that $m_{ss}$ must be called a stable fixed point of the dynamical system.
+This can schematically be seen at the bottom of [@Fig:ch1_fig01](B).
+The arrowheads' size indicates the system's trend to move either left or right in
+$m$.
+Since all arrows point at the special value, $m_{ss}$, we can say that any small perturbation of the system will be dissipated as the system relaxes back to $m_{ss}$.

 This qualitative statement can be confirmed by solving Eq. $\ref{eq:dm_dt}$.
 If we define the initial condition $m(t=0) = m_o$ by separation of variables we